 Campers will be supervised by two adults at all times.

 Camp Instructor: Melanie Bowlin.
-Melanie has been a volunteer tour guide at the EFRC for over eight years.
+Melanie has been a volunteer tour guide at the EFRC for over thirteen years.
 When she made her first visit to the center in December 2006, she fell in love with our mission of rescuing abused, neglected and abandoned exotic felines.
-Melanie has just finished her 25th year of teaching.